 Moms need sparkle, and Ali Wong delivers.
 Dear Girls, written as a series of letters to her daughters, is filled with the comedian's trademark humor, wisdom, and brutal—yet hilarious—honesty.
 The letters are every bit as sharp and funny as Wong's Netflix specials, but they're also surprisingly moving and enlightening.
 There's also some great (and gross) advice for expecting parents, so while seasoned moms will be laughing knowingly, parents-to-be might be in for an education as well.

-In My Name Is Barbra, living legend and EGOT winner Barbra Streisand tells the story of her life and extraordinary career, from growing up in Brooklyn to her first star-making appearances in New York nightclubs to her breakout performance in Funny Girl on stage and winning the Oscar for that performance on film.
-The book is, like Barbra herself, frank, funny, opinionated, and charming, and recently won Audiobook of the Year at the 2025 Audie Awards.
+In My Name Is Barbra, living legend and EGOT winner Barbra Streisand tells the story of her life and extraordinary career, from growing up in Brooklyn to her first star-making appearances in New York nightclubs to her breakout performance in Funny Girl on stage and then on film, winning the Oscar.
+Like Barbra herself, this memoir is frank, funny, opinionated, and charming.
+No wonder it won the 2025 Audie for Audiobook of the Year.

 When Whoopi Goldberg lost her mother, Emma, in 2010 and her brother Clyde five years later, she felt deeply alone.
 Now, she voices an unforgettable portrait of their love.
 As she says, “Not everybody gets to walk this earth with folks who let you be exactly who you are and who give you the confidence to become exactly who you want to be.”
 If you're among this lucky few because of your mom, Bits and Pieces is a meaningful way to thank her.